National Counties Building Society Conveyancing Panel Information

 Read More

-The Law Society’s CQS membership gives no guarantee to lender panel acceptance.
-Nevertheless the Council of Mortgage Lenders have indicated that it is likely to become a prerequisite for firms wishing to remain on their approved list of conveyancing solicitors.
-A number of mortgage companies now use CQS as the starting point for Panel acceptance such as Santander.
+CQS membership gives no guarantee to lender panel acceptance.
+Nevertheless the CML have indicated that it is likely to become a prerequisite for firms wishing to join their panels.
+A number of mortgage companies now use the scheme as the starting point for Panel membership such as HSBC.

-My firm is listed on the National Counties Building Society conveyancing panel and scheduled to complete a purchase within the next week.
-I can not locate a Mortgage Deed for the client to sign.
-Who do I contact at National Counties Building Society to request substitute deeds?
+Our practice is on the National Counties Building Society conveyancing panel and scheduled to complete a remortgage within the next few weeks.
+I dont have a Mortgage Deed for the client to execute.
+Who do I contact at National Counties Building Society to get a duplicate Deed?

 You would be advised to contact National Counties Building Society to obtain standard documents.
-The CML Handbook incorporates an individual section for lenders to establish who to contact to obtain standard documents.
+The CML Handbook has an individual section for lenders to enumerate who to contact to obtain standard documents.
 National Counties Building Society in their Part 2’s state:

-Always remember to quote the firm’s National Counties Building Society conveyancing panel number.
+Don’t forget to quote your National Counties Building Society solicitors panel number.

 Find a Lawyer on the National Counties Building Society Solicitor Panel